abdelfatah-ashour/capacitor-audio-engine/docs/SEGMENT_ROLLING_GUIDE.md

 ### iOS Implementation

-- Uses `AVAudioRecorder` for segment recording
+- Uses `AVAudioRecorder` for segment recording and a continuous full-session file for instant availability
 - `SegmentRollingManager` handles segment rotation and buffer management
-- `AVAssetExportSession` for high-quality audio merging and precision trimming
+- Maintains an exact rolling `.m4a` (AAC) in the background by re-encoding the last `maxDuration` seconds while recording (strict-exact mode, enabled by default)
+- On stop: instantly returns the exact rolling `.m4a` when available; otherwise falls back to continuous+trim
 - Thread-safe operations with dispatch queues
 - Automatic cleanup of temporary segment files
 - Rolling buffer management keeps only recent segments in memory
-- Post-recording trimming for exact duration output
+- Exact duration guarantee: final output equals `maxDuration` seconds when the session exceeded that duration

 ### Android Implementation